-Snow gear should cover most of your body, as it is designed to keep you warm, but you will need to protect your eyes and any skin exposed from UV rays.
-To reduce your UV exposure, take breaks in the shade – especially in the middle of the day when UV levels are highest.
+Snow gear should cover most of your body, as it is designed to keep you warm, but you will need to protect your eyes and any exposed skin from UV rays with sunscreen and sunnies.

 Slop on SPF30 or higher broad-spectrum, water-resistant sunscreen

 Apply a generous amount of sunscreen to all exposed skin 20 minutes before going outside and re-apply every two hours.
 Snow reflects UV radiation, so make sure you apply sunscreen under your chin, beneath the tip of your nose and behind your ears.